chloeskt/chloeskt/README.md

 ## Hi there <img src="https://raw.githubusercontent.com/chloeskt/chloeskt/main/wave.gif" width="10px">

 My name is Chloé.
-I am currently an engineering student passionate about the world of Artificial Intelligence 🤖.
+I am currently a Machine Learning Scientist at Sonos in the Spoken Language Understanding team.

-I love maths and coding !
+I aml passionate about the world of Artificial Intelligence 🤖, maths and coding !
 Always eager to learn more ✌️

 My main fields of interests are:
 - NLP \& Speech